MaxThom/artifact-store/README.md

 ### To bundle

-to bunle, we remove the metadata file arg
+to bundle, we remove the metadata file arg

 ```bash
 store bundle <name> <version> -- <files>